-Historically, we have met our liquidity needs principally from offerings of equity including our convertible bonds and secured bonds, available funds under our financing arrangements, including the shipyard delivery financing arrangements related to our newbuild rigs, and sale of noncore assets
+Historically, we have met our liquidity needs principally from offerings of equity, convertible bonds and secured bonds, available funds under our financing arrangements and secured loan facilities, including the shipyard delivery financing arrangements related to our newbuild rigs, and sale of non-core assets.

-As of March 31, 2023, we had \$90.3 million in cash and cash equivalents and \$168.4 million in restricted cash.
-Included within restricted cash is \$157.6 million relating to debt financing including (i) the remaining proceeds from the issuance of the New Convertible Bonds and Senior Secured Bonds held in an escrow account for repayment of the Convertible Bonds due in May 2023, which, now that such bonds have been repaid, the remaining proceeds of approximately \$2.8 million, can be used for general purposes and (ii) \$10.3 million relating to bank deposits which have been pledged as collateral for performance guarantees issued by banks in relation to rig operating contracts.
+As of June 30, 2023, we had \$83.8 million in cash and cash equivalents and no restricted cash.
+During the six months ended June 30, 2023, we released the previously restricted cash of \$157.6 million relating to debt financing including (i) the remaining proceeds from the issuance of the new Unsecured Convertible Bonds due in 2028 (the "New Convertible Bonds") and Senior Secured Bonds due in 2026 (the "Senior Secured Bonds") held in an escrow account for repayment of the Convertible Bonds due in May 2023, which, now that such bonds have been repaid, the remaining proceeds not so used for payment of the Convertible Bonds of approximately \$2.8 million can be used for general corporate purposes and (ii) \$10.5 million relating to bank deposits which had been pledged as collateral for performance guarantees issued by banks in relation to rig operating contracts, which, were released when we entered into a facility with DNB Bank ASA to provide guarantees and letters of credit of up to \$25.0 million collateralized by the rigs that secure the \$175.0 million facility.

-No shares were sold and issued under our ATM program in the quarter ended March 31, 2023.
+No shares were sold and issued under our ATM program in the quarter ended June 30, 2023.

-During the quarter ended March 31, 2023, in connection with the \$250.0 million Convertible Bonds (see "Borrowing Activities"), the Company entered into a share lending agreement with the intention of making up to 25.0 million common shares available to lend to DNB for the purposes of allowing the holders of the \$250.0 million Convertible Bonds to perform hedging activities on the Oslo Stock Exchange (see Note 21 - Common Shares).
-As a result, during the quarter ended March 31, 2023, the Company issued 25.0 million shares at par value, which were repurchased into treasury.
+During the six months ended June 30, 2023, in connection with the \$250.0 million Convertible Bonds (see "Borrowing Activities"), the Company entered into a share lending agreement with the intention of making up to 25.0 million common shares available to lend to DNB for the purposes of allowing the holders of the \$250.0 million Convertible Bonds to perform hedging activities on the Oslo Stock Exchange (see Note 21 - Common Shares).
+As a result, during the six months ended June 30, 2023, the Company issued 25.0 million shares at par value, which were repurchased into treasury.

-As a result of this issuance, the Company's issued number of shares increased to 254,263,598, as of March 31, 2023.
+As a result of this issuance, the Company's issued number of shares increased to 254,263,598, as of June 30, 2023.